ome/bioformats/components/native/bf-cpp/readme.txt

   /usr/local/include/boost-1_38

-7) Edit CMakeLists.txt to tweak the Boost_ADDITIONAL_VERSIONS variable to
+7) Depending on your version of Boost, you may need to edit CMakeLists.txt to tweak the Boost_ADDITIONAL_VERSIONS variable to include your version.
-   match your installed version of Boost.
-[TODO: Eliminate this step.]

-8) Run ant

 INSTALLING COMPILE-TIME DEPENDENCIES -- WINDOWS